Want to disable login hints in WordPress login error messages?

 Be sure to select PHP from the ‘Code Type’ dropdown, and then you can toggle the switch from ‘Inactive’ to ‘Active’ and click on ‘Save Snippet.’

-WordPress will now show your new error message without giving you any hints.
+WordPress will now show your new error message without giving you any hints about what could be wrong.

-While this code will disable login hints in WordPress, it won’t protect you from more advanced attempts or brute force attacks.
+Now, do note that while this code will disable login hints in WordPress, it won’t protect you from more advanced attempts or brute-force attacks.

 We hope this article helped you learn how to hide login hints from WordPress login error messages.
-You may also want to see our picks for the best managed WordPress hosting and our expert guide to WordPress security.
+Next up, you may also want to see our guide on how to create a client portal with private logins and pages or how to add a social login to WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.